Find your local branch

-Insect stings are uncomfortable and can often be distressing particularly if suffering from several stings.
+Insect stings are uncomfortable and can often be distressing particularly if a person suffers from several stings.

-However, the risks of being stung can be minimized by destroying wasp nests and other stinging insect nests in or near the property with this assistance of a pest control professional.
+However, the risks of being stung can be minimized by removing wasp nests and other stinging insect nests in or around your property with this assistance of a pest control professional.

 Some people are much more sensitive to insect stings than others and young children tend to be particularly sensitive.

-However, 3% of the population are extremely allergic to insect stings.
+However, 3% of the population is extremely allergic to insect stings.
 An allergy to insect stings can develop at any time, even if they have not reacted to a previous sting.